MileHacker Logo

 Internet Access & Wi-Fi

 Wi-Fi is widely available in tourist areas.
 Most hotels, restaurants, and cafes give free Wi-Fi.
-Quality varies but supports browsing and emails.
+Quality is not consistent but supports browsing and emails.
 Remote certain places might have slower or limited access.

 Wi-Fi Availability